 It is not in my nature to ask for help but I must have looked as pathetic as I felt.
 Stefan swings around in front of me and scrambles ahead.
 From the top he yells commands at me.
 Go right.
 Go left.
 Go under.
 Go over.

-In the Balu Pass post the fact is not mentioned that there is some level of certainty the Guinness record for world’s slowest ascent out of Cougar Brook Valley to the summit of Balu Pass was established on this day.
-Thank you, Eric, for your assistance.
+In the Balu Pass post the fact is not mentioned that there is some level of certainty the Guinness record for world’s slowest ascent out of Cougar Brook Valley to the summit of Balu Pass was established, by me, on this day.